-Banana Company executive Steve Case on a Caribean plantation group tries to convince his former co-worker Nick Butler to take over the plantation No 7.
+Banana Company executive Steve Case on a Caribbean plantation group tries to convince his former co-worker Nick Butler to take over the plantation No 7.
 But he is on his way to Chicago, to take over a job as a manager for another company himself.
 He has also troubles with US night-club singer Lee Donley, whom he wants aboard a ship back to the US, and rebel Rosario.
-He is able to get Nick to the plantation, but is he able to keep him there or will he leave it in a few days with Gloria, the wife of the former exectutive of No 7, Mr. Anderson ?
-Written by
+He is able to get Nick to the plantation, but is he able to keep him there or will he leave it in a few days with Gloria, the wife of the former executive of No 7, Mr. Anderson ?

 Stephan Eichenberg <firstname.lastname@example.org>

 "DADDY, WHAT MAKES THE TROPICS SO HOT?"
 Reason No. 1: Cagney: The One Man Earthquake - at his Best!